ink-analyzer/ink-analyzer/crates/macro/README.md

 Procedural macros for [ink-analyzer](/crates/analyzer) and [ink-analyzer-ir](/crates/ir).

-This library implements procedural macros (e.g. custom derive macros for ink!
-IR traits) used primarily by the [ir](/crates/ir) crate.
+This library implements procedural macros used primarily by the [ink-analyzer-ir](/crates/ir) crate (e.g. custom derive macros for ink! entity traits).

 ## Installation